owenps/Chess-Line-Analysis/README.md

 > What is `Avg Prob.` ?

 `Avg Prob.` is short for average move probability.
 Each move in the game has an associate probability attached to it.
-This is simply the chance of a player (White or Black) of playing that move.
-So `Avg Prob.` is the sum of these probability divided by the total number of moves a particular player made.
-It is a metric to answer the question: "On average how popular are the moves a player made?".
+This is simply the chance of a player (White or Black) playing that move.
+So `Avg Prob.` is the sum of these probabilities divided by the total number of moves a particular player has made.
+It is a metric to answer the question: "On average, how popular are the moves a player made?".

 > What is `Game Prob.` ?